 Increase the value of minerals production and processing to $10 billion by 2020

-South Australia is well positioned for growth in the target area of Mineral Production and Processing as it continues to remain attractive to global investors and to facilitate growth through:
+South Australia is well positioned for growth in Mineral Production and Processing as it continues to develop new mines, mine expansions, processing facilities and a pipeline of mineral projects.

-- Online availability of the world’s best geoscientific data (Fraser Institute 2014), through the Government’s award winning South Australian Resources Industry Geoserver (SARIG) online application (Australian e-government award winner, 2013).
+- online availability of the world’s best geoscientific data through the South Australian Resources Information Geoserver (SARIG),

 Mineral Production (sub-target $8.5 billion by 2020)